DavidAdler1/DavidAdler1.github.io/README.md

 ### Diagrams
-For a detailed view of all the UML diagrams, please visit the [Diagrams Page](diagrams.md).
+For a detailed view of all the diagrams, please visit the [Diagrams Page](diagrams.md).

 ### Risks and Challenges